layzyidiot/e-sw/arena.md

 Create as many waves as you want in `Stuff` and add the `Activate Next Wave` component on all of them.

+Place non movable/ non interactable stuff such as room geometry into `Non Stuff`

 Place your enemies and put them in the wave you want them to be in.
 Then Disable em, because due to the first note in the page (<b>excluding <span style="color:grey">StatueFake</span> and <span style="color:#bb0200">MannequinPoserWithEnemy</span> Gameobjects </b>), set the wave count of that wave's `Activate Next Wave` to however many enemies there are in the wave. (<b>Note: Some enemies like <span style="color:red">V2</span> and <span style="color:#bb0200">Puppets</span> for some reason dont count as enemies, however you can make them spawn like normal, just dont include them in the enemy count</b>)

 In the Trigger, assign the doors of your room to the `Doors` tab.
 This will automatically lock them when the trigger is passed.
 Then, assign the first wave's enemies to the `Enemies` tab.